mongodb/specifications/source/unified-test-format/unified-test-format.rst

 It supports the following arguments:

 - ``operations``: the sub-operations to run on each loop iteration.
-  Each sub-operation must be a valid operation as described in this specification.
+  Each sub-operation must be a valid operation as described in `Entity Test Operations`_.

   If, in the course of executing sub-operations, a sub-operation yields an error or failure, the test runner MUST NOT execute subsequent